 Every school in the Ark network is the legal responsibility of the Ark Schools Board.
 This board focuses on statutory duties and delegates most day-to-day responsibilities to each school's individual Local Governing Body (LGB).
-This means that, unlike most non-academy governing bodies, Ark Ayrton's governors are able to concentrate on the things that really matter - educational strategy, school outcomes and aspiration.
+This means that Ark Ayrton's governors are able to concentrate on the things that really matter - educational strategy, school outcomes and aspiration.

-Ark Ayrton Primary Academy’s LGB is made up as follows:
+The Ark Portsmouth Primary LGB is made up as follows:

-- Six to ten members appointed by Ark, to include the Chair - usually people with a local connection or interest who are committed to supporting educational opportunity in the area
+Six to twelve members appointed by Ark, to include the Chair - usually people with a local connection or interest who are committed to supporting educational opportunity in the area